zkat/memento-mori/README.md

 bonus.

 This library is still under heavy development, and the API is not yet documented.
-If you're curious enough, you can check out the test/ directory for some interesting examples.
+If you're curious enough, you can check out the example/ directory for som eye candy.
 Feel free to contact me with questions or ideas.

 # Packages